 - you can see/feel moisture on or around the fur surrounding the navel

 - enlargement of the naval

 Your veterinarian will recommend a thorough examination of the foal to check for signs of systemic infection.
 They may perform an ultrasound examination of the foal’s navel or send you to a referral clinic to have this performed.
-The ultrasound examination will help confirm communication between the bladder and the urachus, and help determine the presence and extent of infection and the structures involved.
-Blood work may be performed to help rule out infection, but if infection is present, bacterial cultures of the navel and or blood clultures may be performed to determine which bacteria is causing the infection to help decide on the appropriate antibiotic choice for the foal.
+The ultrasound examination will help confirm communication between the bladder and the urachus and help determine the presence and extent of infection.
+Blood work may be performed to help rule out infection, but if infection is present, bacterial cultures of the navel and or blood cultures may be performed to determine which bacteria is causing the infection to help decide on the appropriate antibiotic choice for the foal.

 - The prognosis for a persistent urachus is excellent in most cases.

-- Advanced infection and spread of infection through the bloodstream greatly reduce the chance of survival and the prognosis is guarded.
+- Advanced infection and spread of infection through the bloodstream greatly reduces the chance of survival and the prognosis is guarded.

 There are inherent risks involving general anesthesia and surgery if surgical removal of the urachus and navel is necessary.
 Your board certified veterinary surgeon will explain these risks in detail before performing surgery on your foal.